cerrigham/talent-academy-backend-java/database/README.md

 ## 1
 Download and install postgreSQL on your machine.
+Also download and istall Postico.
+[Here](https://postgresapp.com/) all that you need :-)
-Create a new database called "Library".
+Create a new database called "library".
 Create three tables: "Book", "Customer" and "Borrow".
 The minimum set of informations are:
-- Book (id, title, author, conditions)
+- book (id, title, author, conditions)
-- Customer (id, name, address, email, phone)
+- customer (id, name, address, email, phone)
-- Borrow (id, book_id, customer_id, date_start, date_end)
+- borrow (id, book_id, customer_id, date_start, date_end)
 Feel free to add other informations in each table.
 Populated these tables within some data.